 Snoring is caused by the muscles in our soft palate (roof of the mouth,) throat and tongue becoming over relaxed.

 Obviously when we sleep our muscles will relax.
 We need this relaxation to enable sleep!
 However for some people these muscles become super relaxed.
 This leads to them partially blocking our airways.

 Snoring occurs when these overly relaxed muscles vibrate as our breathe rushes past.

 The more relaxed the muscles become, the narrower your airways become, and the more intense the vibration.
 This is what determines the volume of the snore.

-How To Stop Snoring Naturally – 4 Common Causes & 5 Easy Solutions
+How To Stop Snoring Naturally – The 4 Usual Causes & 5 Easy To Implement Solutions.

 Common Cause 1 – Excess Weight.